Single-neuron/code_timer/README.md

-Simple program to time code in Linux.
+Simple program to time programs in Linux.